Openness of K-semistability for Fano varieties: Constructibility

-are independent of $b\in B$. \end{prop} The result is a consequence of the deformation invariance of log plurigenera in smooth families \cite[Thm.
+The result is a consequence of the deformation invariance of log plurigenera in smooth families \cite[Thm.
 1.8]{HMX13}, whose proof is based on comparing the relative MMP over $B$ and the MMP for individual fibers.

 \begin{proof} By shrinking $B$, we may assume $B$ is affine.
 By repeatedly blowing up the center of $F$ on $Y$, we may assume $F$ is a prime divisor on $Y$.
 We fix $t\in \Q_{>0}$ and aim to show

 is independent of $b\in B$.